From BR Bullpen

 In 1959, he was with the Montreal Royals.

-In 1960, he was on the 1960 Toronto Maple Leafs who went 100-54.
+In 1960, he was on the Toronto Maple Leafs who went 100-54.
 His record was 10-6.
 The team featured, among other players, Sparky Anderson and Chuck Tanner, who would later become major league managers.
-He played for the Maple Leafs from 1960-62.
-He played for Hawaii in 1963.
+He played for the Maple Leafs from 1960 to 1962.
+He played for the Hawaii Islanders in 1963.

 He had gone to Garfield High School, where he lost only 2 games in four years.
-He pitched for the Akron Orphans in 1948.
-After signing with the Dodgers, he played at Valdosta, GA, going 21-6.
-He then pitched in the Eastern League and the Western League and was with St. Paul of the American Association in 1952.
+He pitched for the Akron Orphans, a semi-pro team, in 1948.
+After signing with the Dodgers, he played with the Valdosta Dodgers, going 21-6 in 1949.
+He then pitched in the Eastern League and the Western League and was with the St. Paul Saints of the American Association in 1952.

 He has been inducted into the Greater Akron Baseball Hall of Fame.